Discover the Lockdown Browser: Guide to Its Features and Privacy

 - removal of the browser menu features (back, forward, refresh), etc.

 Does lockdown browser record sound?Browser lockdown doesn’t record sound.
 It only monitors and restricts access to other browser tabs, desktop applications, and keyboard shortcuts.
-Sound and video recording are possible only if the online exam includes other proctoring features.
+Sound and video recording are possible only if the online exams include other proctoring features.

-Can you use your phone on LockDown Browser?This proctoring solution can’t detect other devices such as phones, tablets, etc. Thus, many students use them to search for information on the web while their computer or laptop is monitored by the lockdown browser.
+Can you use your phone on LockDown Browser?This proctoring solution can’t detect other devices such as mobile devices, tablets, etc. Thus, many students use them to search for information on the web while their computer or laptop is monitored by the Respondus lockdown browser.

-Can a browser lock verify student ID?Since lockdown browser software doesn’t necessarily require the webcam it’s impossible to verify student identity by only this means.
+Can a browser lock verify student ID?Since Respondus lockdown browser application doesn’t necessarily require the webcam it’s impossible to verify student identity by only this means.
 For this particular purpose, educators have to use more advanced features with video and audio capabilities.

 Can browser lockdown software detect screen-sharing and multiple monitors?The majority of browser lockdown software can prevent students from using screen-sharing and multi-monitors features.
 Yet, it refers only to the primary monitored device.